HyperviewHQ/hyperview_docs/documentation/settings/topics/equinix-smart-view-integration.rst

 Prerequisites
 =============

+1. Equinix Smart View is `available for the IBX <https://docs.equinix.com/en-us/Content/Colocation/SmartView/smartview-availability.htm>`_ you are deployed in
-1. An Equinix Smart View Account.
+2. An Equinix Smart View Account.
 Please contact your Equinix representative if you do not have access to Smart View
-2. `API Credentials <https://developer.equinix.com/docs?page=/dev-docs/smartview/overview>`_ in the form of a Client ID and a Client Secret
+3. `API Credentials <https://developer.equinix.com/docs?page=/dev-docs/smartview/overview>`_ in the form of a Client ID and a Client Secret
-3. The `IBX codes <https://www.equinix.com/data-centers>`_ for where the equipment is deployed.
+4. The `IBX codes <https://www.equinix.com/data-centers>`_ for where the equipment is deployed.
 For example, the Ottawa Canada IBX code is OT1
-4. Your Equinix Account number
+5. Your Equinix Account number

 =============
 Configuration